docker/cli/docs/reference/commandline/container_run.md

 To start a container and connect it to a network, use the `--network` option.

+If you want to add a running container to a network use the `docker network connect` subcommand.

+You can connect multiple containers to the same network.
+Once connected, the containers can communicate using only another container's IP address or name.
+For `overlay` networks or custom plugins that support multi-host connectivity, containers connected to the same multi-host network but launched from different Engines can also communicate in this way.

+> **Note**
+>
+> The default bridge network only allows containers to communicate with each other using
+> internal IP addresses.
+User-created bridge networks provide DNS resolution between
+> containers using container names.

+You can disconnect a container from a network using the `docker network disconnect` command.

-The following commands create a network named `my-net` and adds a `busybox` container to the `my-net` network.
+The following commands create a network named `my-net` and add a `busybox` container to the `my-net` network.

 ```console